dTile/DT/docs/spec.md

 ### Preliminary Definitions

-#### DD coordinates
+#### Decimal Degree Coordinate - DDC
-Decimal dergree pairs that denote a point of a map by concatenating the latitude a comma and the longitue.
+Decimal dergree pairs that denote a point on a 2D map by concatenating the latitude a comma and the longitude and bracketing that string.

-#### 3D DD coordinates
+#### Decimal Degree 3D Coordinate - DD3C
-Decimal dergree triage that denotes a point on a 3D map by concatenating the latitude a comma, the longitude a comma and altitude.
+Decimal dergree triage that denotes a point on a 3D map by concatenating the latitude a comma, the longitude a comma and altitude and bracketing that string.

 #### Tile
 A map tile is 4 corner polygon that has 4 DD coordinates that confine its area.
-A tile looks like a perfect square on a Mercator project map although but in reaiity it is a trapezoid due to the curvature of the earth.
+A tile looks like a perfect square on a Mercator project map although in reaiity it is a trapezoid due to the curvature of the earth.

 #### Cube
-A map cube is a 8 corner vector that has 8 decimal 3D DD coordinates that confine its space in a 3D model.
+A cube is a vector that has 8 DD3C units that confine its space on a 3D map havin an elevation notation that represnts how far the cube is located from the surface of the earth, be it elevated or deepen.

+#### 2D Root Map
+The area that covers all places on earth on a Mercator projected map [[90,-180],[90,180],[-90,180],[-90,-180]]. or a bbox [-180,-90,180,90] in geoJSON notation where longitude preceeds latitude.

 #### Tile factor
 The number of tiles that fill up 2D root map horizontally or vertically which is calculated by powering 10 by G (Granularity).

 #### Tile notation G, X, Y
-A tile is denoted by number that is represented by concatenating G (granularity - geen), X for horizontal distance (red) from the anti-meridian, Y vertical distance (blue) from the north pole.
+A tile is denoted by number by concatenating G (granularity - geen), X for horizontal distance (red) from the anti-meridian, Y vertical distance (blue) from the north pole.
 X and Y are padded with zeros that fill up the gap needed to achieve G digits.
-A tile X coordinate in a specific granularity level represents the number of tiles that fill up the distance to the antimeridian which is defined as [90,-180,-90,-180].
+A tile X coordinate in a specific granularity level represents the number of tiles that fill up the distance of the specific tile to the antimeridian which is loacted at [90,-180,-90,-180].
+A coordinates of the polygon that bounds a tile can be extracted by an API function that takes G, X and Y as paramters and vice versa.

-#### 2D BBOX - Tile Box
+#### TBOX - Tile Box
-Bounding recangle that outlines the bounds of tiles as defined by an array of 4 numbers made up of coordinates: south,west,north and east in this specific order.
-A tilebox can be defined by a one number that include the tile number anchor and the distances in tiles to the opising (hinch) tile.
+Bounding recangle that outlines the bounds of all tiles that are between an anchor tile northwest corner and an pposing tile's southeast corner (hinch).
+A tilebox can be defined by one number that includes the tile number anchor at the interger part of a number and the distances in tiles to the oposing (hinch) tile at the decimal part of that number.

-#### 3D BBOX - Cube Box
+#### CBOX - Cube Box
-Bounding box representing a box shape with bounds that are contained in an space defined by an array of 6 numbers made up by: south,west,depth,north,east and elevation in this specific order.

-#### 2D Root Map
-The area that covers all places on earth on a Mercator projected map [-90,-180,90,180] in the North-Easting Notation or [-180,-90,180,90] in geoJSON notation where longitude preceeds latitude.
+Bounding box represent a box that contains all cubes situated between the northwest deppest cube corner and an opposing cube (hinch) south-east most eleveted conrer.

 #### 3D Root Map
 A pseudo 3D bbox that covers all places on the sea level on earth on a Mercator projected map [-90,-180,0,90,180,0]